dan-is-not-the-man/monero-docs/docs/en/running-node/open-node-tor-onion.md

 ??? warning "May be resource intensive"
     Providing a Public RPC may use a sizeable amount of resources on your PC.

-    If you have concerns about data/bandwidth, CPU or RAM usage, you may disable the `public-node` setting by commenting [#] or deleting the line from the [config](#config)
+    If you have concerns about data/bandwidth, CPU or RAM usage, you may disable the `public-node` setting by commenting [#] or deleting the line from the [config][monero-config]

 ## Why run this specific setup?